CRED-CLUB/neopop-ios/README.md

 ### CocoaPods

-NeoPop is available through CocoaPods.
+NeoPOP is available through CocoaPods.
 To install it, add the following line to your Podfile:

 ```ruby